whollaus/grav-plugin-tinyseo/README.md

 You can choose between 2 mode:

 * **summary**: _The Summary Card can be used for many kinds of web content, from blog posts and news articles, to products and restaurants.
 It is designed to give the reader a preview of the content before clicking through to your website._
 * **summary large image**: _The Summary Card with Large Image features a large, full-width prominent image alongside a tweet.
-It is designed to give the reader a rich photo experience, and clicking on the image brings the user to your website.
+It is designed to give the reader a rich photo experience, and clicking on the image brings the user to your website._

-._

 #### Twitter ID